KDE/digikam-doc/getting_started/installation.rst

             The Windows Information When you Run digiKam Installer

-        When installer is running, follow instructions from the assistant to install application on your computer.
+        Once the installer is running, follow the instructions from the assistant to install digiKam on your computer.

         .. note::

-            If a previous digiKam version is present on your system, the Windows installer will warns you to uninstall it before to process to the new installation.
+            If a previous version of digiKam is present on your system, the Windows installer will warn you to uninstall the previous version before proceeding with the new installation.

         .. figure:: images/windows_setup_prepare.webp
             :width: 300px